 OCBC's controversy score

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
 OCBC scored a 2 out of 5 for controversy – the second-highest score possible, reflecting that OCBC has, for the most part, managed to keep its nose clean.

-Recently OCBC has paid out, on average, around 1.64% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 3.45% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), OCBC shareholders could enjoy a 3.45% return on their shares, in the form of dividend payments.
-In OCBC's case, that would currently equate to about S$0.409 per share.
+Recently OCBC has paid out, on average, around 47.06% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 4.46% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), OCBC shareholders could enjoy a 4.46% return on their shares, in the form of dividend payments.
+In OCBC's case, that would currently equate to about S$0.53 per share.

-While OCBC's payout ratio might seem low, this can signify that OCBC is investing more in its future growth.
+While OCBC's payout ratio might seem fairly standard, it's worth remembering that OCBC may be investing much of the rest of its net profits in future growth.